Interstate 80 in Iowa: Eastern Iowa

 At the I-380 interchange, I-80 becomes a six-lane freeway.
 The Coral Ridge Avenue exit provides access to US 6, which passes beneath the Interstate just before the interchange, and the eponymous shopping center located to the southeast.
-The 1st Avenue exit in Coralville and Dubuque Street exit in Iowa City direct University of Iowa traffic to different parts of the university campus.
+The 1st Avenue exit in Coralville, which was converted to a diverging diamond interchange in 2025 and Dubuque Street exit in Iowa City direct University of Iowa traffic to different parts of the university campus.
 The Iowa River flows between the two interchanges and also marks the boundary between Coralville and Iowa City.
 On Iowa City's east side are the Iowa 1 and Herbert Hoover Highway exits.
 Between them, the highway drops back to four lanes and the speed limit increases to 70 mph.

 As it enters Cedar County, it passes West Branch, the birthplace of and site of the library and museum of President Herbert Hoover.
 It approaches the Cedar River near the village of Rochester.
 Just east of the river crossing, Iowa 38 joins I-80 from the north.
 The county road that continues to the south from Iowa 38 leads to Moscow.
 The two highways travel together for 4 mi until they reach the Wilton area.
 Here, Iowa 38 exits to the south, while US 6 joins I-80 for the last time.

 I-80 passes the Iowa 80 truck stop near Walcott.

 Before reaching the Quad Cities, I-80 passes Walcott and Iowa 80, which is self-billed as the "World's Largest Truck Stop".
 The 65 acre truck stop has three restaurants, a gift shop, movie theater, museum, barber shop, and dentist on site.
 On average, the truck stop has served more than 1.4 million customers per year since it opened in 1965.